Jack Titus: Playing career

 Titus' early career was a battle for recognition at a powerful club with a number of excellent forwards.
-He played a single senior game in 1926, and a handful the following year but missed selection in the finals as the team finished runner-up.
+He played five senior games in 1926, and a single game in round one, the following year in 1927, but missed selection in the finals as the team finished runner-up in the 1927 VFL Grand Final.

 He attracted notice by winning the reserves best and fairest in 1928, a performance that won him a place in the Tigers' semi-final team.
-He booted six goals in a match-winning performance, but was more subdued in the Grand Final when Richmond went down to Collingwood for the second consecutive time.
+He booted six goals in a match-winning performance and then kicked two goals in the 1928 VFL grand final when Richmond went down to Collingwood for the second consecutive time.

 By 1929, Titus had established himself in the senior side's forward line, playing alongside Jack Baggott.
-He won the best and fairest and led the club's goalkicking for the first time, but was held goalless in the Grand Final as the Tigers lost yet again.
-The Tigers used him as a flanker or in the pocket during the next few years as they desperately sought a combination that could break the jinx caused a succession of Grand Final losses.
-Finally, Richmond broke through for a premiership in 1932 and Titus was a member of the team.
+He won the club best and fairest award, the Mallee Johnson Cup and led the club's goalkicking for the first time, but was held goalless in the 1929 VFL Grand Final as the Tigers lost yet again.
+The Tigers used him as a flanker or in the pocket during the next few years as they desperately sought a combination that could break the jinx of a succession of grand final losses.
+Finally, Richmond broke through for a premiership in the 1932 VFL Grand Final and Titus was a member of the team.

-In 1933 and 1934, Richmond faced South Melbourne in two Grand Finals billed as a battle of the best defence (Richmond) against the best attack (South Melbourne).
-The glamorous Swans triumphed the first time, but Titus was instrumental in his team gaining revenge the following year when he booted six goals to eclipse his rival Bob Pratt, the highest scoring full-forward in the game.
-In direct contrast to the spectacular Pratt, Titus was a hard working player, solid in the air and getting a lot of goals through opportunism and adept ground play.
+In 1933 and 1934, Richmond faced South Melbourne in two Grand Finals, billed as a battle of the best defence (Richmond) against the best attack (South Melbourne).
+The Swans triumphed the 1933 VFL Grand Final, but Titus was instrumental in his team gaining revenge in the 1934 VFL Grand Final, with both Titus and his rival Bob Pratt, full-forward both kicking six goals in the match.

 For the remainder of his career, Titus was a consistent goalkicker and the team's full-forward, even though he regularly conceded several inches to taller opponents and his weight never exceeded 66 kg.
 His record emphasises consistency rather than big "bags" of goals, although he did have a number of notable individual performances.

 As Richmond's success rate slowed, he maintained his output, booting 83 goals in 1935, 84 in 1936, 65 in 1937, 72 in 1938 and 48 in 1939.
 By now a veteran of the team, he provided leadership to the younger players and a cool head during the big games.
-He earned a reputation as feisty customer who would deliberately antagonise opponents if he thought they could be distracted.
 Although protected by the bigger players in the team, such as Jack Dyer, Titus could handle himself and always seemed to emerge from incidents unscathed.
 Indeed, his ability to front up to play every week became central to his legend as a player.